shekharsorot/aks-labs-fork/workshops/operating-aks-automatic/workshop.md

 --resource-group myresourcegroup \
 --target-resource-group myresourcegroup \
 --app-config $AC_NAME \
---workload-identity $AC_ID \
+--workload-identity $AC_ID
---client-type none
 ```

 > [!ALERT]
 > This can take up to 5 minutes to complete.

 This command will create a service connector to allow pods in the **dev** namespace to connect to the Azure App Configuration store using the User-Assigned Managed Identity that was created earlier.
-The service connector will grant the User-Assigned Managed Identity the necessary permissions to access the Azure App Configuration store and configure a [federated credential](https://learn.microsoft.com/graph/api/resources/federatedidentitycredentials-overview?view=graph-rest-1.0) on the managed identity that will allow the Kubernetes [ServiceAccount](https://kubernetes.io/docs/concepts/security/service-accounts/) to authenticate via workload identity.
-This is a powerful feature that allows you to connect your application pods to Azure services without having to manage any credentials.
+The service connector will grant the User-Assigned Managed Identity the necessary permissions to access the Azure App Configuration store and configure a federated credential on the managed identity that will allow the ServiceAccount assigned to the pod to authenticate via workload identity.

 > [!TIP]
-> The AKS Service Connector can also be used to connect your application pods to many other Azure services that support Microsoft Entra ID authentication.
+> The AKS Service Connector is a powerful feature that allows you to connect your application pods to Azure services without having to manage any credentials.
 For more information, refer to the [service connector documentation](https://learn.microsoft.com/azure/service-connector/overview#what-services-are-supported-by-service-connector).

 ### Config sync to Kubernetes

-The Azure App Configuration Provider for Kubernetes extension also installed new Kubernetes [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) which you can use to sync configurations from the Azure App Configuration store to Kubernetes ConfigMaps and optionally Kubernetes Secrets.
+The Azure App Configuration Provider for Kubernetes extension also installed new Kubernetes [Custom Resource Definitions (CRDs)](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/) which is used to sync configurations from the Azure App Configuration store to Kubernetes ConfigMaps and optionally Kubernetes Secrets.

-We can now deploy a sync configuration manifest to sync the configurations from Azure App Configuration to Kubernetes ConfigMaps.
-But first we will need some values for the manifest.
+Before you deploy the sync configuration manifest, you will need to collect the Azure App Configuration store's endpoint and the Kubernetes ServiceAccount name.

 Run the following command to get the Azure App Configuration store's endpoint.